seamplex/feenox/README4hackers.md

  * a parser for a [syntactically-sugared](https://seamplex.com/feenox/doc/sds.html#syntactic-sugar-highlighting)) self-explanatory ASCII file (passed as the first non-option argument to the `feenox` executable)  with keywords that completely define the problem without requiring further human actions, allowing a [cloud-first](https://seamplex.com/feenox/doc/sds.html#cloud-first) workflow

+ * continuous integration (using Github actions), an issue tracker (using Github issues) and a discussion page (using Github discussinos)

  * a Git repository with GPL sources (and FDL documentation) where contributions are welcome.
 In particular, each partial differential equation that FeenoX can solve correspondence to one of the subdirectories of `src/pdes`.
 The `autogen.sh` step (prior to `./configure` and `make`) detects the directory structure and includes all the subdirectories it finds as available [problem types](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem).
 They can be queried at runtime with the `--pdes` option:

     ```terminal